Securing Federated Learning against Backdoor Threats with Foundation Model Integration: Methodology

+We now elaborate on the optimization function: \textbf{(i) Aligning Logits:} Since the defender lacks access to clean, real data, optimizing for classification accuracy directly is not feasible.
+Moreover, the synthetic dataset may include mislabeled poisoned samples, making it ineffective to maximize classification accuracy on synthetic data.
+To mitigate the impact of mislabeled synthetic samples and ensure effective defense, the first term aligns the logits of the global model with bounds, $\overline{\mathcal{G}}_c(\mathbf{x;\mathcal{Z}})$, with those of the original model, $\mathcal{G}_c(\mathbf{x})$.
+This alignment ensures the model with bounds retains similar functionality on synthetic data while avoiding reliance on potentially incorrect labels. \textbf{(ii) Minimizing Upper Bounds:} The second term penalizes the $l_2-$norm of the upper bounds $\mathcal{Z}$, encouraging minimal upper bounds to effectively constrain activations. \textbf{(iii) Preserving Model Parameters:} To maintain the model's original functionality and ensure the defense does not interfere with training, only the upper bounds $\mathcal{Z}$ are optimized, leaving the model parameters unchanged.

+\textbf{Step 3: Hyper-parameter Adjustment.} To ensure effective defense, the Lagrangian multiplier $\lambda$ is dynamically adjusted to balance global model performance and defense effectiveness.
+A hard threshold to prevent a significant drop in classification accuracy on synthetic data can undermine defense effectiveness, as discrepancies between synthetic and real data may reduce accuracy and affect the defense's ability to constrain malicious activations.
+To address this, we measure the relative performance on synthetic data for hyper-parameter adjustment.
+Specifically, a threshold $\Delta\pi$ represents the allowable drop in classification accuracy on synthetic data.
+A lower $\Delta\pi$ preserves performance but may fail to adequately constrain misclassifications, whereas a higher $\Delta\pi$ enforces stricter bounds but risks overly constraining the model.
+The adjustment mechanism is as follows: If the accuracy drop is below $\Delta\pi$, we increase $\lambda$ by $\alpha$ to tighten the bounds; if it exceeds $\Delta\pi$, we decrease $\lambda$ to relax the constraints.

-Note that the classic backdoor attack is a special case of the novel attack in our defense framework.
-Activation bounds also suppress malicious updates from few compromised clients.
-Moreover, after model fusion and activation bounds optimization, only the model parameters are distributed to clients.
-Separating bounds from local training prevents compromised clients from adapting to the bounds and thus evading the defense.
-Additionally, only a few optimization iterations are needed to ensure effective defense, efficiently securing the FL training process.
+Note that after the backdoor mitigation on server, only the model parameters $\mathcal{G(\cdot)}$ are distributed to clients, excluding the upper bounds $\mathcal{Z}$.
+Separating the upper bounds from local training prevents compromised clients in classic attacks from adapting poisoned parameters to the bounds and thus evading the defense.
+The upper bounds will be distributed to the clients when the FL converges.
+Furthermore, fewer than five optimization iterations are sufficient to ensure defense effectiveness, with the number of optimization parameters being significantly smaller than the entire model, ensuring efficient FL training.